gregmsanderson/fly-live-beats/docs/12-compare-pricing.md

 Since it varies per region, I'm basing _my_ pricing on the `eu-west-2` region.
 AWS pricing [assumes 730 hours in a month](https://aws.amazon.com/calculator/calculator-assumptions/).

-f you are using an AWS account within an AWS Organization, access to your billing data _may_ be turned off.
+If you are using an AWS account within an AWS Organization, access to your billing data _may_ be turned off.
 I believe it is turned off by default.
 If so, you might see a blank page/error.
 You would need to enable it for accounts within the organization from the management AWS account (the one which pays the bills).
 Then on the right-hand side you can select a date range, choose the granularity and filter by e.g service or region.
 I generated a daily graph for the month, showing each AWS service that incurred a cost.
 The larger bar on the left-hand side is the tax which of course accumulates over _all_ the services used and will defer depending where you are in the world.

 Compute costs on AWS _can_ be reduced.
 On ECS you _can_ use EC2 as the capacity provider, instead of Fargate.
 You _can_ use spot capacity on Fargate if your app is interrupt-tolerant.
 However then you have to manage the capacity or deal with making your app interrupt-tolerant.